 Amount of Claim

-The Disputes Tribunal is a useful tool to determine a dispute that is up to $15,000 (increased to $20,000 with the agreement of all parties).
+The Disputes Tribunal is a useful tool to determine a dispute that is up to $30,000.
 The purpose of the Tribunal is to provide for the litigation of disputes at a low cost.

 There must be a genuine dispute before the matter can be heard.
 It is important that you collect evidence that proves there is a dispute and that the other party is aware of your claim.